9 ways to win tax season as a rideshare driver

 • Smartphone accessories that are used for your rideshare driving business such as car chargers, cell phone mounts, and Bluetooth headphones are all deductible.
 Just make sure you have the receipts to verify these purchases

-6. Passenger Entertainment and Comfort
+6. Passenger entertainment and comfort

 Some drivers like to provide their passengers with certain amenities to make their ride more enjoyable.
 Keep track of these purchases because you may be able to claim up to a 50% deduction on your tax return.
 Here are several suggestions: